dimitardimitrov93/JavaScript_Fundamentals/Previous Final Exams(for exercise)/(Demo) Technology Fundamentals Final Exam - 06 April 2019/03. Library/README.md

-# Simple Application that follows the MVC Pattern has the functionality to store books with their name, author and price in a non-relation DB.
+# Simple Application that follows the MVC Pattern and has the functionality to store books with their name, author and price in a non-relation DB.

 Used technologies: